-“WHAT DID I DO?” – AN EXPLORATION OF THE INNER EXPERIENCES OF CHILD AND ADOLESCENT PSYCHOTHERAPISTS WHEN TOUCH ARISES IN THE PLAYROOM
+“WHAT DID I DO?” – AN EXPLORATION OF THE INNER EXPERIENCES OF CHILD & ADOLESCENT PSYCHOTHERAPISTS WHEN TOUCH ARISES IN THE PLAYROOM

 By Sonya Joyce

-An incredible dissertation on the an exploration of the inner experiences of Child and Adolescent Psychotherapists when touch arises in the playroom.
+An incredible dissertation to read – “What Did I Do?” – An Exploration of the Inner Experiences of Child & Adolescent Psychotherapists When Touch Arises in the Playroom.
 Sonya submitted this thesis to the Children’s Therapy Centre in partial fulfilment of the requirements for the degree of Master of Arts in Creative Psychotherapy (Humanistic and Integrative Modality) in May 2020

 This paper explored the subject of the inner experiences of child and adolescent psychotherapists when physical touch occurs in the playroom.
 The study was borne out of real- life occurrences, where the researcher was left wondering “What just happened?” when touch arose during play therapy sessions with vulnerable and traumatised children.